 Respect in wrestling goes way deeper than storytelling, athleticism, and showmanship.
 There’s a special exchange of respect in that ring and behind that curtain when it becomes warranted.
-Through earning one’s stripes, giving back to the industry, and delivering that once-in-a-lifetime performance, there comes the relationship where respect is the foundation.
+Through earning one’s stripes, giving back to the industry, and delivering that once-in-a-lifetime performance, there comes a relationship where respect is the foundation.

 When certain names were brought up during my interviews for Journey of a Frontman, I got to witness the elation as these athletes shared stories and fond memories of their comrades.
 Their eyes lit up when they had the platform to talk about how much these individuals meant to them.